percona/percona-xtradb-cluster/doc/source/intro.rst

   All data is available locally, no need for remote access.

 * No central management.
-  You can loose any node at any point of time, and the cluster will continue to function without any data loss.
+  You can lose any node at any point of time, and the cluster will continue to function without any data loss.

 * Good solution for scaling a read workload.